crs8973/BathymetricDriftGroupRepository/README.md

-# Bathymetric Drift Sensor
+# Low-cost, Open-source Bathymetric Mapping Using a Drift Sensor
-## Autumn, Grant, Teryn, and Camille
+## Authors: Autumn, Grant, Teryn, and Camille

 ###Content